 Robust Standard Errors and OLS Standard Errors

 The Standard Error of an estimate is the measure of the standard deviation of that coefficient.
 It helps to determine the reliability or precision of a coefficient estimated by the model.
-The smaller the standard error as compared to the value of the coefficient, the better the reliability.
+Therefore, the smaller the standard error as compared to the value of the coefficient, the better the reliability.
 Here, we will discuss the theory, uses and implementation of OLS standard errors and Robust Standard Errors in detail.

 OLS Standard Errors in a two-variable model